h3xstream/waf-workshop/website/docs/waf.md

 ## Context

 In a typical scalable web infrastructure, a proxy will place in front of the backend.
 The proxy is forwarding a request to the backend.
-It can be load balancer, a caching server or simply a reverse proxy.
-A firewall functionnality can be enable on each of those.
+It can be a load balancer, a caching server, or simply a reverse proxy.
+A firewall functionality can be enabled on each of those.

 ![](images/proxy.png)